tranlv/Self-Driving-Car-Engineer-Part-1/Behavioral Cloning/README.md

 For every time of training and parameter tunning, the model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-At epoch of 10, the training and validation loss both went down fast and I think they would converge if I'd have increased number of epoch (graph is plotted in the [notebook](http://nbviewer.jupyter.org/gist/tranlyvu/671c4e258dcc5535f27e458e346c64e9)).
-However, for this kind of regression problem, both trainning loss and accuracy do not seem to be useful, it is more important to test it on the [simulator](https://github.com/udacity/self-driving-car-sim)provided by Udacity.
+At epoch of 10, the training and validation loss both went down fast and I think they would converge if I'd have increased number of epoch (graph is plotted in the [notebook](http://nbviewer.jupyter.org/gist/tranlyvu/671c4e258dcc5535f27e458e346c64e9).
+However, for this kind of regression problem, both trainning loss and accuracy do not seem to be useful, it is more important to test it on the [simulator](https://github.com/udacity/self-driving-car-sim) provided by Udacity.
 Therefore, I simply tune number of epoch until the vehicle run well on the track.

 Final Model parameters: